MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## What's new in Dynamics 365 Guides

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.

+### October, 29, 2019

+- You can now import models with node-based animations and use them in work instructions.

+- Authors can turn animations on or off for 3D models.

+- [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] now supports STL and PLY formats for 3D models.

+#### Other updates

+- We removed different sizes for the same model in the 3D toolkit.
+Since authors can now resize models, the different sizes are not needed anymore.

+- We updated the Follow (tag-along) behavior of the Step card to be consistent with the Windows Holograpic OS (Shell) behavior where the Step card follows you when the option is turned on.

 ### October 1, 2019